 The answer will be very short, although the question is very important and could be the subject of a separate interview and even a book.
 But in short and most importantly, those companies become big when they remember where the money grows from – and the money grows from the customer.
 And those companies which forget about it, and whose employees think that their salary is paid by the owners, such companies stop, shrink and die.

-So if you want to grow your business, think about how to meet the wishes and requirements of customers.
+So, if you want to grow your business, think about how to meet the wishes and requirements of customers.
 Taking the case of real estate, it might be important for the people in the business to have a good customer relationship management system that can help them build good connections with firms that could assist them with real estate lead generation, marketing & cater to the customer’s needs.
 Lead generation in particular could be essential in order to reach the right customer and help them in achieving their goals in the sector.
 In such cases, hiring CRM firms that can take up the entire responsibility of the company’s real estate back office can be really helpful.
 This can be taken as an example of how to create more and more new value for them in your product or service, because that is the only key to growth, the condition for a small company to become average, and the average company to become big.

 What is your greatest fear, and how do you manage fear in general?